Working while caring

 - dismiss you or threaten to dismiss you because you are a carer

-- asking for flexible working arrangements – you can ask your employer about arrangements that might make things easier for you
+- asking for flexible working arrangements – you can ask your employer about arrangements that might make things work for you

-- leave – the Fair Work Act 2009 says that an employee can take leave to provide care and support to a family or household member who is sick, injured or has an unexpected emergency.
+- leave – the National Employment Standards says that an employee can take leave to provide care and support to a family or household member who is sick, injured or has an unexpected emergency.
 You may be asked to provide evidence, such as a doctor’s certificate, when you want to take leave.
 You may be able to take

 Getting help with working while caring